Rescue Me (American TV series): Season 5

 The series was renewed for a fifth season of 22 episodes.
 Michael J. Fox joined the cast, playing Janet's new love interest.

 Conspiracy theories swarm Truck 62, especially from Franco, which lead to tensions within and outside Truck 62.
 Tommy and Lou vie for the affections of the woman (Karina Lombard) who is writing a 9/11 story.
 Silletti gets insurance money and an inheritance following his mother's death in season 4, and is convinced by Franco and Garrity to invest it in a bar.
 The bar becomes a popular after-hours place for the fire crew.

 Garrity suffers renal carcinoma and requires surgery, forcing him to reunite with his estranged mother and brother.
 Damian, Sheila and Jimmy's son, finishes training and joins the firehouse as a probie.
 A woman named Kelly (Maura Tierney) rushes into a fire that the crew is fighting and retrieves a mysterious metal suitcase.
 Tommy appears to shun both Janet and Sheila to spend time with Kelly.
 While there are some romantic undertones, Tommy is more interested in why the suitcase was so important to Kelly.

 Candy (Milena Govich), the prostitute who conned Lou in season 2, reappears after being released from jail, claiming that she has turned her life around.
 After Lou's vehement dismissals, he lets her move in with him.
 After Candy claims to have inherited a large sum of money, they marry, combining their assets.
 A brief time later, Lou discovers that Candy's real name is Barbara Callahan, and she is wanted in Florida for fraud.
 He empties their joint bank account, taking back the money she stole from him, including interest, and confronts her.
 When Barbara denies the allegations, Lou tells her that he's called the police; if she's truly innocent, she'll wait for them to arrive, and if guilty, she'll run.
 Barbara ends up fleeing.

 Tommy's extended family — Cousin Mickey (Robert John Burke), Cousin Eddie (Terry Serpico), Uncle Teddy (Lenny Clarke), and Teddy's wife Ellie (Patti D'Arbanville) — as they all return to drinking after spending several unsuccessful months in AA.
 The four are drinking one night with Tommy when a drunk Ellie leaves to pick up a dog she and Teddy had adopted.
 Shortly after leaving, Ellie runs a red light and gets hit by an 18-wheeler, killing her instantly.

 In the final episode, Janet and Sheila convince Kelly to no longer see Tommy, and lie to her about something Tommy didn't do.
 Enraged over losing a positive relationship with Kelly, Tommy threatens Sheila and breaks up with her.
 After Tommy and Lou "kidnap" Katy from Janet as revenge for the incident with Kelly, the two and the crew of Ladder 62 go to their bar.
-Teddy eventually and blames Ellie's death on Tommy.
+Teddy eventually arrives and blames Ellie's death on Tommy.
 Teddy proceeds to shoot Tommy twice in the shoulder, leaving him to bleed to death, and threatens to kill anyone who tries to leave and seek help.